paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

         text: __Fitzpatrick P. C.__, Heusser A. C., Manning J. R. (2018).
 Mapping between naturalistic experience and verbal recall. *Society for Neuroscience Annual Meeting*.
 San Diego, CA.
         image: sfn-2018.png
       - type: poster
+        title: Capturing the geometric structure of our experiences and how we remember them
+        text: Heusser A. C., __Fitzpatrick P. C.__, Manning J. R. (2018).
+Capturing the geometric structure of our experiences and how we remember them. *Conference on Cognitive Computational Neuroscience*.
+Philadelphia, PA.
+        image: ccn-2018.png
+      - type: poster
         title: The utility of speech-to-text software for transcription of verbal response data
         text: __Fitzpatrick P. C.__, Ziman K., Heusser A. C., Field C. E., Manning J. R. (2018).
 The utility of